 Some applications, such as FTP (File Transfer Protocol), Telnet or RSH (Remote Shell) clients, allow you to exchange files and data across the network.

-Depending on the application, data could be sent through a network unencrypted, making it highly vulnerable to sniffing attacks – the process of intercepting traffic to access confidential data, such as username and password.
+Depending on the application, data could be sent through a network unencrypted, making it highly vulnerable to sniffing attacks.

 So, make sure that none of these clients are running on your machines unless they’re needed.
 Blocking these applications prevents attackers from accessing your system through them and ensures that your data is not compromised.